Use the file repository as a launching point

 - Select the file Lab Results.xls

 - Enter a Name, for example "Preliminary Lab Data".

-- Select the current folder as the Location.
+- Select "Current Folder (File Repository)" as the Location.

 - Notice the import preview area below.
 Let's assume the inferred columns are correct and accept all defaults.